Michigan vs. Indiana NCAA Football Odds, Plays and Insights | November 6, 2021

 Michigan Stats and Trends

+- Michigan has played eight games, with six wins against the spread.

-- The Wolverines have been favored by 19.5 points or more three times this season and have covered the spread in two of them.
+- The Wolverines have covered the spread twice this season when favored by 19.5 points or more (in three chances).

-- Michigan's games this year have gone over the point total four times in eight opportunities (50%).
+- Michigan has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).

-- Michigan is 5-1 against the spread and 5-1 overall in games when it scores more than 31.6 points.
+- When Michigan scores more than 31.6 points, it is 5-1 against the spread and 5-1 overall.

-- Michigan is 5-1 against the spread and 5-1 overall when the team piles up over 379.5 yards.
+- In games that Michigan piles up more than 379.5 yards, the team is 5-1 against the spread and 5-1 overall.

-- The Wolverines have six giveaways this season, while the Hoosiers have eight takeaways .
+- This year, the Wolverines have six turnovers, two fewer than the Hoosiers have takeaways (8).

 - Find the latest spread and moneyline odds for Michigan at SISportsbook.